Adaptive paddling

 Kayaks

-We have a wide variety of kayaks to chose from.
+We have many types of kayaks to chose from.
 Some of our kayaks are single kayaks for independent paddlers, and others are tandem kayaks for pairs of paddlers to work together.

 These paddlers are sharing a single kayak.

 In a tandem kayak, you can join in on the paddling or just enjoy the ride as the other paddler moves the boat through the water.
-Some tandem kayaks are large enough that a paddler can be supported by another person instead of sitting in a seat on their own.
+Some tandem kayaks are large enough that you can be supported by another paddler instead of sitting on your own seat.

 These single and tandem kayaks have wide, open cockpits.